Varsity Head Coach

 Coach Conway played at Glenelg High School, while there he was named All-County for his performance on the field.
 He was also a standout wrestler.
 He played his college ball at Lycoming College in Williamsport, PA.
 While there Shea started on attack for 2 seasons.

 Varsity Assistant Coach

 Ben Judy enters his 2nd season as a defensive/goalie assistant with the Howard lacrosse program.
 His primary duties are working with the goalies and helping out on the defensive side of the field.

 He attended and graduated from Shenandoah University where he broke the school and ODAC record for career saves, was named a 2017 USILA Scholar All-American, 3-Time All-Conference, All-Region and a 2017 USILA North-South Senior All-Star.
 He was a 4-year starter and a team captain as a member of the Hornets lacrosse program.
-He graduated from Howard H.S. as an All-County selection at goalie, he helped lead Howard to a 4A/3A regional title and a state final four appearance.
-Ben is currently working as a financial advisor in the Baltimore/D.C. area.
+He graduated from Howard in 2013 as an All-County selection at goalie.
+In his one and only year, he helped lead Howard to a 4A/3A regional title and a state final four appearance.

 Junior Varsity Head Coach

 Coach Calton is in his 16th year coaching at Howard High School.
 Calton who is a Howard Alum earned 4 varsity lacrosse letters, and was the 1996 MVP.
 He was lucky to play under the legendary coach Dan Ross for his freshman and sophomore year.